Daulet070/snake/README.md

-This lesson gave me knowledge on something methods javascript Now I know what the following methods mean
+This lesson gave me knowledge on something methods javascript.
+Now I know what the following methods mean

 .font